jpenilla/squaremap/README.md

 }
 ```

-### Building from source
+## Building from source

 To compile Pl3xMap, you need to have the Paper server implementation installed to your local maven repository.

-Download Paper from [papermc.io/downloads](https://papermc.io/downloads).
-Run this Java command to install to local maven repository
+Download Paper from [papermc.io/downloads](https://papermc.io/downloads) then run this Java command (using the jar you downloaded)

 ```
 java -jar -Dpaperclip.install=true paper-1.16.5-465.jar